TheAhmadOsman/BestCarDeal/source/index.md

 ![manufacturers-bar](img/manufacturers-bar.png)
 This is the count of the cars being manufactured by the top 10 manufacturers.

 Here we are looking to see the distribution of the top 10 manufacturing companies within the dataset.
-If you prefer Ford vehicles, Ford has the highest number of vehicles available for purchase, meaning you have a large number of vehicles to choose from.
-They are followed by Chevrolet and Toyota.
+If you prefer Ford vehicles, Ford has the highest number of vehicles available for purchase, meaning you have a large number of vehicles to choose from, and also worry not as the laws of demand and supply will probably be in your favor.
+Ford is followed by Chevrolet and Yoyota.
+BMW has the lowest number of cars available for sale, so persons who prefer this brand may have a lower chance of finding their ideal vehicle.

 #### The Distribution of the Top 10 States to Buy a Car in
 ![states-chart](img/states-chart.png)